 If it is suspected that an incident may cause material environmental harm the Pollution Incident Management Response Plan will be executed.
 This plan is based on seven phases:

-- 1) Assess
+- 1. Assess

-- 2) Stop
+- 2. Stop

-- 3) Notify
+- 3. Notify

-- 4) Contain
+- 4. Contain

-- 5) Mitigate
+- 5. Mitigate

-- 6) Clean up
+- 6. Clean up

-- 7) Review
+- 7. Review

-Details of the requirements and responsibilities for each phase are explained in the following page.
+Details of the requirements and responsibilities for each phase are explained below.